-For general information about using Atlas Device Sync with the SDK, such as how to sync changes in the background or pause a sync session, see: Sync Changes Between Devices.
+For general information about using Atlas Device Sync with the SDK, such as how to sync changes in the background or pause a sync session, check out Sync Changes Between Devices.

-For information about setting up permissions for Flexible Sync, see: Flexible Sync Rules & Permissions.
+For information about setting up permissions for Flexible Sync, check out Flexible Sync Rules & Permissions.

 When you configure Flexible Sync on the backend, you specify which fields